 How to Hold Great Skip Level Meetings

-- Prepare – It’s arrogant to go into a skip level meeting without doing your homework.
+- Prepare – Get off to a great start by really doing your homework.
 Understand what the team is doing really well and know what concerns to anticipate.
 Know something about the people attending, have a few specifics to recognize.
-Bringing along a note taker enables you to fully engage in a dynamic conversation, but don’t overwhelm the room with extra spectators.
+If you can bring along a note taker, it will make it much easier to fully engage in a dynamic conversation.
+But of course, you don’t want to overwhelm the room with too many extra spectators.

 - Make it Personal – I always start skip level meetings the same way.
 I invite participants to share their name, and “what makes them a ROCK STAR in their current job.”
 People like to share what they’re good at, and it’s beautiful to see what matters most to them.

 - Relate Through Stories – Skip level meetings are not only a great way to find out what’s on people’s minds, but they are also a great way to reinforce key messages through strategic storytelling.
 Share your stories, and invite them to share their stories then summarize the themes.
 For example, “tell me a story of when you turned around a really frustrated customer.”
 Or, “do you have a story of your team leader was most helpful to you?”

 - Ask Positively Framed Open-Ended Questions – Framing your questions in a positive light makes it more comfortable for employees to share ideas for improvement.